mitranim/espo/docs/html/partials/overview.md

 const {someFunction} = require('espo')
 ```

-On this page, all `espo` words are exported into global scope.
+On this page, all Espo words are exported into global scope.
 You can run
 examples in the browser console.

 ---